-(Comparison.Concession.Contra-expectation - wsj_0130)
+(Comparison.Concession.Contra-expectation - WSJ-0130)

 Given these observations, we design an automatic argument node identifier to first identify the Arg1 and Arg2 subtree nodes within the sentence parse tree for all subordinating connectives, coordinating connectives, and discourse adverbials; and then apply tree subtraction to extract the Arg1 and Arg2 spans.
-The argument node identifier labels each internal node (except the part-of-speech node) of the tree with three probabilities: functioning as Arg1-node, Arg2-node, and None.
+The argument node identifier labels each internal node (except the POS node) of the tree with three probabilities: functioning as Arg1-node, Arg2-node, and None.
 The internal node with the highest Arg1-node probability is chosen as the Arg1 node, and likewise for the Arg2 node.
 If the Arg1 node is the ancestor of the Arg2 node, the subtree under the Arg2 node is then subtracted from the Arg1 subtree to obtain the Arg1 span, and conversely when the Arg2 node is the ancestor of the Arg1 node.
-Motivated by the syntactic properties observed, we use the following feature classes for the node N under consideration with regard to the connective C:
+Motivated by the observed syntactic properties, we use the following feature classes for node N under consideration with regard to connective C: